Juli0825/Global-variation-in-the-costs-and-ecological-benefits-of-tropical-natural-regeneration-/README.md

 *sensitivity_opportunity_cost.R*: Performs a sensitivity analysis by excluding land opportunity costs from the natural regeneration cost calculation, then recategorises areas using the same classification approach as the main analysis.
 It creates Appendix 3.

-*sensitivity_median.R*: Conducts a sensitivity analysis using a different classification method for biodiversity and carbon.
+*sensitivity_natural_break.R*: Conducts a sensitivity analysis using a different classification method for biodiversity and carbon.
 Instead of Jenks natural breaks, this script uses median values within each cost category to classify benefits as high or low.
 It creates Appendix 4.

 **data/:**